Nox-Erebos/UnityGameDevelopmentClub/prep.md

 4. Click on the Installs tab on the left side of the Unity Hub window.
 5. Click on the **Install Editor** button on the right side of the window and select the Unity version **2021.3.29f1 LTS**.
 Make sure to check **Visual Studio** and check **Mac Build Support** or **Windows Build Support** according to your device.
 6. Click **Install**.

+### II.
+Creating a GitHub repository
+1. If you don’t have it already, sign up a [Github](https://github.com) account.
+2.